CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

  	temp_step = 125

  	annealing_coll = 100000000
 2. **parallelscript.csh** is an example of the tcsh script that is used to submit a job on an HPC system.
 This file will need to be modified according to users' computer system.
-Main content of the script is the three steps of simulations
+Main content of the script is the three steps of a simulation.
 >
 	#Generate initial configuration for new simulation: